intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/DockerGuides/vllm_cpu_docker_quickstart.md

 3. `payload-1024.lua`: Used for testing request per second using 1k-128 request
 4. `start-vllm-service.sh`: Used for template for starting vLLM service

-Before performing benchmark or starting the service, you can refer to this [section](https://ipex-llm.readthedocs.io/en/latest/doc/LLM/Quickstart/install_linux_gpu.html#runtime-configurations) to setup our recommended runtime configurations.
+Before performing benchmark or starting the service, you can refer to this [section](https://ipex-llm.readthedocs.io/en/latest/doc/LLM/Overview/install_cpu.html#environment-setup) to setup our recommended runtime configurations.

 ### Service

-#### Single card serving

 A script named `/llm/start-vllm-service.sh` have been included in the image for starting the service conveniently.